The Power Stripper

 and angles right up a deceptive slab before turning a corner and firing straight to the anchor.
 Don't be fooled.
 The slab is much trickier than it looks.
 Turning the corner is one crux, and the route remains continuously devious and powerful right up to the last bolt.
 The corner above can be protected by Friends or Camalots and takes bomb-proof gear.
 The rock quality is excellent from start to finish.
 I think that TPS comes in at 5.12, but it has taken me a lot of tries to suss out solutions to each crux.
 Maybe I'm just getting old.
-This is an excellent climb worth four stars rather than three.
+This is an excellent climb well worth four stars.

 One dozen draws and several camming devices spanning a range of 0.5 to 2.5 inches.
 I used four cams in final corner, but you can get by with fewer.
 Double bolt anchor at the top.